 Not many people would jump at the opportunity to drive a vehicle without a radio and air conditioning.
 Unless that vehicle just happens to be one of the rarest most popular Mustangs ever created!
 The 2000 Cobra R was one of the most unique special edition Stangs produced by SVT.
 Ford’s SVT team took 300 Performance Red Cobras and turned them into corner destroying monsters!
-Below I will break down some of the most popular options that came on the super popular 2000 SVT Cobra R.
+Below I will break down some of the most popular options that came on the super popular SVT New Edge.

-The exterior of the 2000 Cobra R is by far one of its most noticeable features.
+The exterior of the Cobra is by far one of its most noticeable features.
 Three simple yet drastic changes created this iconic Mustang.
 First being the massive rear wing.
 It is a non-adjustable pedestal style wing that creates much needed down force on track.
 Second being the exclusive cowl hood that features a large bulge to give more clearance to the monster engine hiding underneath.
 Lastly the truly distinctive front chin spoiler that is attached to a 1999 Cobra bumper with Dzus fasteners.
 The chin spoiler features an air splitter designed to help create down force and feed cooler air into the engine compartment.

 While the exterior featured a custom look, the interior at first glance doesn’t look drastically different from its non “R” code counterparts.
 The major enhancements include a set of Recaro Race Seats to help keep both the driver and the lucky passenger firmly planted in their seats.
-Speaking of passengers, you only get one in the 2000 Cobra R. The rear seats have been deleted from the factory.
+Speaking of passengers, you only get one.
+The rear seats have been deleted from the factory.
 The SVT Team saw it fit to remove most of the un-needed options and materials such as sound deadening material, under coating, stereo and air-conditioning.
 The speedometer reads out a whopping 180 MPH to let you know this factory race car means business.
 The dash still has the A/C control knobs to keep stealthy factory appearance.
 One of the few power control features that remained are power windows, locks and mirrors.

 The 2000 Cobra R is powered by one of the most iconic engines to ever grace a Mustang - the special built 5.4L DOHC V8 engine.
 Now if you are rolling your eyes at that statement, let me see if I can change your mind.
 This naturally aspirated mod motor produced a claimed 385 horsepower and 385 ft/lbs of torque thanks to some of the rarest mod motor parts ever seen.
-To feed this 5.4L beast, the SVT team developed a custom two piece intake manifold that was only used on the 2000 Cobra R. With its unique “R” on top and massive inlet opening, it allowed for plenty of air to enter the reworked DOHC heads.
+To feed this 5.4L beast, the SVT team developed a custom two piece intake manifold that was only used on these Cobra Rs.
+With its unique “R” on top and massive inlet opening, it allowed for plenty of air to enter the reworked DOHC heads.
 These heads flowed roughly 25% more air than the 1999 Cobra cylinder heads.
 To further allow more air to enter the engine, SVT turned to K&N filters to supply a high flow air filter and used a single bore 80mm throttle body.

 The internals on this engine were not your “off the shelf” Ford production parts.
 It featured a set of performance camshafts that featured high lift and improved durations.
 With its 9.6:1 compression ratio that came from the flat top pistons, you know only premium fuel can be pumped into the massive Fuel Safe 21 gallon fuel cell.
 These pistons were attached to Carrillo billet-steel connecting rods.
 Due to the taller deck and massive intake manifold, SVT had to develop custom motor mounts and crossmember to lower the engine 12mm.
 To help keep this engine cool SVT used a massive aluminum radiator.